krakentom/GarminSpotifyRemoteController/README.md

 4. Open folder GarminSpotifyRemoteController\garmin\SpotifyEdge in visual studio code

-5. Replace "TODO YOUR WATCH ID" with new application id in Manifest.xml.
+5. Press CTRL + P and type "manifest.xml" end press "ENTER", it will open manifest.xml file.
+Locate the "App UUID" section and click on the "Regenerate" button.
+This will replace "TODO YOUR WATCH ID" with the new application id.
+Copy this ID for future use in the Android app.

 6. Press CTRL + SHIFT + P and type "Monkey C: Generate a Developer Key"